Lund University's Teaching and Learning Conference 2019

 She has an interdisciplinary background in Educational Studies and International Development Studies from Roskilde University.
 Prior to her work at UCPH, she has been part of research projects looking at interdisciplinary research and collaboration, hybrid qualifications in vocational education as well as the development of academic identity in new interdisciplinary university programmes.

-The conference will be held in the Social Sciences area in Lund, at the buildings Palaestra, Eden and Gamla Köket (formerly the Centre for Theology and Religious Studies), with an introduction in the Palaestra auditorium.
+The conference will be held in the Social Sciences area in Lund, at the buildings Palaestra, Eden and Gamla Köket (formerly the Centre for Theology and Religious Studies).
+Registration and introduction will be held in the Palaestra auditorium.

-(A map to the conference buildings will be published at this website.)
+(A digital map to the conference buildings will be published at this website shortly.)

 Getting to the conference